 Safely Cleaning a Gun

 Whether holstered or unholstered, make sure your firearm is performing to specifications.
-Holsters and handguns must be properly and regularly cleaned.
+Leather holsters and handguns must be properly and regularly cleaned.
 Most problems firearms encounter are from dirty bores and actions when holstered.
-Gun powder can damage your firearm if not regularly removed before holster storing.
-Below are tips on safely cleaning your gun before placing it in holster.
-This will help insure your firearm will work properly when you grab your holstered gun for use.
+Gunpowder can damage your firearm if not regularly removed before holster storing.
+Below are tips on safely cleaning your gun before placing it in a leather holster.
+This will help ensure your firearm will work properly when you grab your holstered gun for use.

 SAFETY FIRST

-Remove gun from holster making sure it's an empty pistol!
-Remove magazine clips and ammunition from chamber and store with holster.
+Remove the gun from the holster making sure it's an empty pistol!
+Remove magazine clips and ammunition from the chamber and store them in a holster.
 It never hurts to check more than once.
-A pistol that has been stored in a holster for long periods of time are subject to being forgotten if stored in the holster under the bed or in a closet.
+A pistol that has been stored in a holster for long periods of time is subject to being forgotten if stored in the holster under the bed or in a closet.

 DON’T DISASSEMBLE TOO FAR

-After treating holster, read gun owner’s manual and go only as far as recommended.
-You should only need to disassemble far enough to reach the major components which need cleaning due to powder and residue build up.
-These will typically include the bore, chamber and bolt or action.
+After treating the holster, read the gun owner’s manual and go only as far as recommended.
+You should only need to disassemble far enough to reach the major components which need cleaning due to powder and residue buildup.
+These will typically include the bore, chamber, and bolt or action.
 Check for rust that may have developed during storage in the holster.

 EXAMINE THE FIREARM AS YOU BREAK IT DOWN

-While firearm is disassembled, inspect for worn components.
-You should also check for hair-line cracks, rust and signs of too much wear.
+While the firearm is disassembled, inspect for worn components.
+You should also check for hairline cracks, rust, and signs of too much wear.
 If you find anything like this you should take the firearm to a professional gunsmith for repairs.
-If not stored properly, holsters can hold moisture and cause rust on your handgun.
+If not stored properly, custom leather holsters can hold moisture and cause rust on your handgun.

 INSTRUCTIONS FOR CLEANING YOUR GUN